VeerleDepestele/Trends_in_AI/les9_0_bias.md

 Example of intervention: collecting more data to find evidence of unfair bias.

 When checking a sensitive variable (e.g. gender), we compare
-- its volume wrt the total volume (eg do males and females follow the popluation distribution?, If not, is there a plausible reson?)
+- its volume wrt the total volume (eg do males and females follow the popluation distribution?, If not, is there a plausible reason?)
 - to the volume in the target only (e.g., is it the same proportion as in total?
 If not, is there an explanation for the difference?)

 ref. notebooks/data_bias.ipynb